 5. Ready for lift off?

-It’s a while ago now, but I remember exploring great blogging examples myself: that tectonic shift underneath then the earth moving realisation… ‘I can actually do this!‘
+It’s a while ago now, but I remember exploring blogs myself: that tectonic shift inside followed by the earth moving realisation… ‘I can actually do this!‘

 And you can, you really can.

-This prepares you for the realities of blogging and protects you from yourself, where misguided expectations in an unrealistic time-scale can crush enthusiasm.
+This prepares you for the realities of running a blog and protects you from yourself, where misguided expectations in an unrealistic time-scale can crush enthusiasm.